sandro-h/prom_rest_exporter/config.md

 endpoints:
   # Port to run /metrics endpoint on
   - port: 9011
+    # Host on 0.0.0.0 instead of localhost
+    host: 0.0.0.0
     # Cache time for just this endpoint in seconds
     cache_time: 30
+    # Include meta metrics like response times
+    meta_metrics: yes
     targets:
       # REST endpoint to get data from
       - url: https://reqres.in/api/users